 Hudson Valley Plein Air Festival

-From October 13-18, 2020, artists from around the country will paint “en plein air” (out-of-doors) in various locations around the Hudson Valley region.
-Artwork created during the festival will be exhibited publicly at the Wallkill River School as well as online until December and then will travel to various public and business locations around Orange County until April of 2021.
+From October 13-18, 2020, artists from around the country painted “en plein air” (out-of-doors) in various locations around the Hudson Valley region.
+Artwork created during the festival is exhibited publicly at the Wallkill River School as well as online until December 20 and then will travel to various public and business locations around Orange County.

-Competing Artists will be juried in by our judges and will be eligible for Awards and Prizes and will be included in the Gallery Exhibit at the Wallkill River School.
+Competing Artists have been juried in by our judges and will be eligible for Awards and Prizes and will be included in the Gallery Exhibit at the Wallkill River School.
 Competing Artists will also be eligible to participate in the traveling show.
 For more information, please see the Hudson Valley Plein Air Festival 2020 Prospectus

-Open to all levels of skill and experience.
-You will receive a badge and a painting map and have your work offered for sale on the Wallkill River School website through December.
-(As a Non-Competing Participant, you will NOT be eligible for prizes or the gallery exhibit at the Wallkill River School or the HVPAF Travelling Show)
+Non-Competing Participants have all levels of skill and experience.
+They will each receive a badge and a painting map and have their work offered for sale on the Wallkill River School website through December 20.
+(Non-Competing Participants will NOT be eligible for prizes or the gallery exhibit at the Wallkill River School or the HVPAF Travelling Show)

 If you would like to sponsor, click to download the information: Sponsorship Info